DisposableCat/devilscreens/README.md

 ------------
 At present:
 - a working Python 2.7 environment
-- maybe Windows, I'm not sure.
-No chance to test yet.
-If you can test on another platform and let me know I will work with you to update for compatibility.
 - Python Image Library (PIL)
-- Pyglet
+- Pyglet 1.2+
+- this should be platform-agnostic (for anything with Pyglet anyway) but I haven't tested on anything but
+Windows.
+If you experience difficulty with some other OS let me know and we'll troubleshoot so that I can fix it.

 You can get Pyglet from pip install pyglet.